withastro/astro/.changeset/wise-boxes-develop.md

 'astro': minor
 ---

-Exports a new `getActionPath()` helper from `astro:actions`
+Adds a new `getActionPath()` helper available from `astro:actions`

+Astro 5.1 introduces a new helper function, `getActionPath()` to give you more flexibility when calling your action.

-The `getActionPath()` utility accepts an action and returns a URL path so you can execute an action call as a `fetch()` operation directly.
-This allows you to provide details such as custom headers when you call your action.
+Calling `getActionPath()` with your action returns its URL path so you can make a `fetch()` request with custom headers, or use your action with an API such as `navigator.sendBeacon()`.

 This example shows how to call a defined `like` action passing the `Authorization` header and the [`keepalive`](https://developer.mozilla.org/en-US/docs/Web/API/Request/keepalive) option: